lu-chang-axonic/PyBer_Analysis/README.md

 ![](https://github.com/lu-chang-axonic/PyBer_Analysis/blob/main/analysis/Summary%20DF.PNG)

 The chart below shows weekly total fare by city type between 1/1/2019 and 4/29/2019.
 The urban plot shows more of a week to week fluctuation than the other two types of cities.

 ![](https://github.com/lu-chang-axonic/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)

 ## Summary
-Based on the results, I'd like to provide three business recommendations for addressing the obvious disparities among the city types:
+Based on the results, I'd like to make three business recommendations for addressing the obvious disparities among the city types:
 1. There are more drivers than number of rides in Urban cities, indicating an oversupply of service.
 PyBer may consider reducing the number of drivers in urban cities to avoid canalization.
 2. It would be helpful for PyBer to add other data points such as population or number of businesses into this analysis, which will help determine if the number of drivers are proportional to the population or business demand of a ride.
 This is helpful to test if the lower fare revenue in suburban and rural areas was due to lack of supplies or lack of demand.
 3. It would be helpful for PyBer to add the distance of each ride into this analysis, which will help determine if the fare rate is comparable between different type of cities.
 Discriminative pricing is a lever that the company could use to enhance profitability.
 For instance, people in urban areas would be less pricing sensitive as there are usually more business trips.